dasmarie/linguistic-gender-classification/README.md

 To apply the different classifiers, use the code below:

+(The example sentence used to demonstrate the usage is taken from Anne of Green Gables by Lucy Maud Montgomery)

 ### Rule-Based Classifier

 The rule-based classifier can either label the full text passage: